-Combining different activity formats will reduce the monotony of a repetitive session layout.
+Combining different activity formats reduces the monotony of a repetitive session layout.
 As a result, you’ll reactivate your attendees’ interest throughout the entire event.

 Step 6.
 Find well-articulated and knowledgeable speakers.

 Learning from industry thought leaders is one of the main reasons people attend webinars.
-You can come up with an excellent topic, but if your speakers aren’t eloquent and insightful, you’ll lose your attendees’ attention.
+You might have an excellent topic, but if your speakers aren’t eloquent and insightful, you’ll lose your attendees’ attention.
 So, make sure to find speakers who: